-With his acquisition, Musk is determined to make significant changes, mostly regarding free speech and inactive users.
+Since his acquisition, Musk has been determined to make significant changes, mostly regarding free speech and inactive users.
 “Twitter cannot become a free-for-all hellscape where anything can be said without consequences!”, he added.

 Following Musk’s takeover, it was announced Twitter’s CEO Parag Agrawal, chief financial officer Ned Segal, and legal and policy executive Vijaya Gadde are leaving the company.
 One of Twitter’s co-founders Biz Stone confirmed their departure via a tweet: “Thank you to [Agrawal], [Gadde] and [Segal] for the collective contribution to Twitter.
 Massive talents, all, and beautiful humans each!”

 Musk’s liking towards the letter X is not news, also seen in X.com, which then became PayPal, SpaceX, the artificial intelligence company X.ai and X Corp, which used to be Twitter Inc. On 23 July 2023, the owner announced on the social media platform that the world-renowned and iconic blue bird logo would not exist anymore and that it would be replaced by an interim ‘X’ on a black background.
 This change is already visible on the website, now called X.com rather than Twitter.com and, as Musk said, the corporation will soon “bid adieu to the Twitter brand and, gradually, all the birds”.